spwhite1337/website/README.md

 Personal website to display some data products and to impose my will on the internet via blog.

+The framework is quite simple and a must-have skill for serious data scientists as standard visualization and DevOps tools are far too limited to meet the requirements for all open-ended DS work.
+When operating at scale within an enterprise the AWS/Python/Vue.js tech stack here will have diminished returns and high technical debt.
+But for a solitary DS (or small team) trying to present creative solutions this is the best I have seen.

+AWS EC2 -> SQL Database -> Python Backend with DS models -> Vue.JS Frontend

 <img src="docs/logos/logo.jpg" alt="Website logo" width=256>

 ---